Pyre-Bot/pyre-bot/README.md

 * **hidden_mods**: Add mods that you don't want to be listed by the mods command, ships with a default list

 *Never upload online or share your config file to anyone you do not trust.
 These API keys are private and can result in your access from the services being removed if they get out.*

+#### Risk of Rain 2 requirements

+The bot assumes that you are using mods in your RoR2 server, or at the very least have BepInEx loaded.
+If you do not have BepInEx the bot will not be able to read outputs from starting or live chat.

+**Recommendations**
+* BepInEx
+  * Change **redirectOutputLog** to **true** in your doorstop_config.ini to prevent double messages being sent to BepInEx terminal.
+* R2DSE

 ## Running and using the bot